activeadmin/activeadmin/CONTRIBUTING.md

 The test run will generate a sample Rails application in `tmp/test_apps` to run the tests against.

-If your tests are passing locally but they're failing on CircleCI, it's probably because of some breaking change or problem with the latest version of some dependency.
-You should be able to reproduce the issue locally by:

-* Removing the `Gemfile.lock` file.
-* Running `bundle install`.
-* Re-running the tests again like you did previously.

-This is not your fault though, so if this happens feel free to investigate, but also feel free to ping maintainers about the issue you just found.

 If you want to test against a Rails version different from the latest, make sure you use the correct Gemfile, for example: